NucleusEngineering/data-journey/.journey/tutorial_stockholm.neos.md

 BigQuery connection profile:
 * connection profile ID

-Create stream by selecting MyQL and BigQuery connection profiles, and make sure to mark the tables you want to replicate (we will only replicate the database_datajourney database), and finally run validation, then create and start the stream.
+Create stream by selecting MyQL and BigQuery connection profiles **(also make sure it runs in the eu and not us region)**, and make sure to mark the tables you want to replicate (we will only replicate the database_datajourney database), and finally run validation, then create and start the stream.

 ### View the data in BiqQuery